The Hundred: Phoebe Graham offers tournament reflections and thoughts on new generation of fans

-Phoebe Graham reflects on a fantastic summer of cricket in the men's and women's Hundred series, as well as picking apart the tournament's best moments; The 31-year-old offers parting thoughts on how effective the competition has been in entertaining a whole new generation of fans.
+Phoebe Graham reflects on a fantastic summer of cricket in the men's and women's Hundred series, as well as picking apart the tournament's best moments; Graham offers parting thoughts on how effective the competition has been in entertaining a whole new generation of fans.

-The action culminated in last Sunday's finals day at Lord's; the Oval Invincibles beat the Manchester Originals by 14 runs, and the Southern Brave gave captain Anya Shrubsole a fitting send-off by defeating the Northern Superchargers.
+The action culminated in last Sunday's finals day at Lord's where Oval Invincibles beat Manchester Originals by 14 runs, and Southern Brave gave captain Anya Shrubsole a fitting send-off by defeating Northern Superchargers.

-So, with that in mind, the 31-year-old offers her thoughts on a fantastic summer of cricket, and what the future might hold for the competition...
+So, with that in mind, Graham offers her thoughts on a fantastic summer of cricket, and what the future might hold for the competition...

 What a fantastic tournament.